Furys greatest performances

-Ahead of Tyson Fury's showdown with Dillian Whyte, furyjoshua.com looks at the former's greatest performances.
+As Tyson Fury heads into boxing retirement, furyjoshua.com looks at the former's greatest performances.

-Tyson Fury sits atop boxing’s booming heavyweight division as the WBC, Ring magazine and lineal champion, still unbeaten with a professional record of 31-0-1.
+Tyson Fury sits atop boxing’s booming heavyweight division as the WBC, Ring magazine and lineal champion, still unbeaten with a professional record of 32-0-1 - and although he's announced his retirement following his victory over Dillian Whyte at Wembley, many expect to see him fight again.

-With furyjoshua.com, we continue our countdown to another huge fight in British boxing history by looking at the greatest performances served up so far by ‘The Gypsy King’.
+But for the time being our friends at furyjoshua.com look back on the Gypsy King's remarkable career.

 February 22, 2020 - the night Tyson Fury once again reached the top of the mountain to become world heavyweight champion and complete one of the greatest comebacks in the history of the sport.
 The style in which he did it makes this the greatest performance of Fury’s career to date.